Hares-2088/SensorViz/README.md

 - 🕰️ **Historical Data**: Persistent storage of sensor readings for future analysis.
 - 🔗 **Interactive Web Interface**: Beautiful, responsive UI powered by Flask and Chart.js.
 - 📡 **MQTT Integration**: Seamless communication between the Raspberry Pi and the web application.
+- 🚨 **Motion Sensor Alerts**: Receive alerts when motion is detected in the house.
+- 💡 **LED Control**: Control LEDs from the web application to indicate motion detection or manually turn them on/off.

 ---